MaptimeDiliman/maptimediliman.github.io/index.md

 **Slack**.
 You can also chat with us on [Slack](https://maptimediliman.herokuapp.com/).

 **Survey**.
 Our tutorials are structured around what you want to learn.
-Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning!
+Fill out our survey even if you haven't attended a meeting to express what you're interested in learning!
 [MaptimeDiliman Survey](http://bit.ly/MaptimeDilimanSurvey)